compodoc/ngd/README.md

   -p, --tsconfig [config]  A tsconfig.json
   -l, --files [list]       A list of *.ts files
-  -o, --open               Open the generated diagram file -s, --silent             In silent mode, log messages aren't logged in the console -d, --output [folder]    Where to store the generated files
+  -o, --open               Open the generated diagram file -g, --display-legend     Display the legend of graph (default: true) -s, --silent             In silent mode, log messages aren't logged in the console -d, --output [folder]    Where to store the generated files
 ```